Lingnik/lingnik.github.io/_posts/2022-06-07-i-am-an-engineer-again-or-there-and-back-again.markdown

 How’d I get into management in the first place?
 Well, after twelve years as an Engineer, I got frustrated…

 #### I used to be an engineer.
 Eight years ago, I’m at a renewable energy company.
-(You haven’t heard of them.)
+(You haven’t heard of them, either.)
 EMS-SCADA systems, time-series databases, and a bunch of infra and ops.
 Just finished Giant Compliance Automation Project and Disaster Recovery/Business Continuity Project From Hell (won the “D.R.
 Prepper” award for that) and 😅 I need a break from that.
 Free cycles and a successful run gives me the street cred to go off and solve a problem that has been brewing in my head for a while.
 I spike out a proof of concept: $automate_thing.
 Pitch $automate_more_things to The People In Charge.
 Use all my Engineer Jedi Mind Tricks but fail my persuasion check.
 Headcount can’t magically appear, and there’s resistance.
 Lots of resistance.
 Bummer, but hang on here…

 💡 These people with the Manager title seem to get their way a lot!
 (And they get paid more![^1]) I should go be one of them.